-Whether you’re a first-time homebuyer or a buyer who has been through several transactions, you may still have questions about what taxes apply when buying a property in Ontario.
+Whether you’re a first-time homebuyer or a buyer who has been through several transactions, you may still have questions about what taxes apply when buying a property in Toronto.
 How much is land transfer tax in Toronto, and are you the one responsible for paying it?

 Knowing what taxes are going to be applied to your purchases is very important, but do you know how to calculate the land transfer tax in Toronto?
 If not, you may be left waiting to find out how much you will owe until you are committed to the purchase, and that can be problematic.